Heather Coleman Jewellery

 The photo above shows the rotating wheels with stones set.

 These are synthetic alexandrite.
 I suggested them as I'm intrigued by their colour changing qualities.
 The client liked the idea as it reflects the changing nature of love & marriage.
-The photo on the right shows the catch locking the rear wheel in place.
-I was worried that the heavy stone settings would cause both wheels to rotate downwards due to gravity and the normal position would have both hearts upside-down.
-I wanted to dictate the default position and prevent unwanted rotation during normal wear. |

 I spent way too long working on this commission, rather than on course work.
 However I knew that what I learned during the process would be invaluable for the collection I wanted to create.